Wednesday, March 24, 2010

 God Holds Us

 How I cried out to God after different abuses, wanting to know why!
-And how I still have moments of crying out in agony as I continue to face the sexual abuse and many rapes that happened over forty years ago.
-It turns out that the earliest abuses were the hardest to face and have required the greatest amount of faith to process.
-When my earthly father began betraying me with harsh deeds that shattered my trust and innocence, I was a little and so helpless.
+And how I still have moments of crying out in agony as I continue to face the sexual abuse and rapes that happened over forty years ago.
+It turns out that the earliest abuses were the hardest to face and required tremendous courageous faith to process.
+When my earthly father began betraying me with harsh deeds that shattered my trust and innocence, I was a little child who could not save herself.
 I had no defense that could save me.
 I could only flee in my mind, doing my best to vacate my body so that I would not continue to feel the horrible pains.
-How I wish that my loving heavenly father had assigned me to be raised by a gentle father.
-How I wish that he'd protected me and snatched me away from my harsh father.
-But that isn't normally how things work in this fallen world.
+I wished my loving heavenly father had assigned me to be raised by a gentle father.
+How I wanted God to snatch me away from my harsh father.
+But that isn't typically how things work in this fallen world.
 And so I suffered, just as so many others have.

-But I did not have to face it all alone.
+Thankfully, I did not have to face it all alone.
 My heavenly Father held me.
-In my room, as a little violated preschool girl, I tried so hard to keep my mind from the abuses.
+In my room, as a little violated preschool girl, I tried so hard to keep my mind from the abuse.
 I was wound up tight and could not rest in any pose long.
-My mind tricks were crumbling and my eyes wanted to cry but my mind said that would be the end of me.
-And then I felt God's presence, not that I had a name for Him yet, He just was part of my world.
-He came and held me, comforting me and telling me that everything would be okay.
-He stroked my hair with tenderness and held me.
-He held me in a safe and loving, nonsexual way.
-He held me and I fell to sleep that way.
+My eyes wanted to cry, but my mind said that would be the end of me.
+And then I felt God's presence, not that I had a name for Him yet; He was simply part of my world.
+He came and held me, comforting me and telling me everything would be okay.
+I didn't see him, but I felt Him in my heart.

 And how my heart swells as I realize that God loves all the children and grown-ups who have been abused by a parent, spouse, date, or captor.
 All of them!
-How great is His love and how available is He!
-He cares, Reader!
-Just ask Him to help you feel Him holding you.
+How great is God's love, and how available is He!
+He cares, Reader.

 Wednesday, March 17, 2010